Frequently Asked Questions

 The sharing of information leveraging the Carequality Framework is between the two organizations (Requester and Receiver) that participate in the Exchange.
 Carequality is not an intermediary.

 Carequality is a framework that is voluntarily adopted by provider organizations to facilitate the sharing of information needed for treatment.
 Given that each organization may have its own set of Privacy Practices, as permitted by applicable law, there is not a universal patient optout form administered by Carequality.
+You may want to call your provider organization about opting out of exchange.

 Who Uses Carequality to Share Health Data?